 Then quadplex is the awkward way to say 4-unit house which sounds like a wrestling move, yet somehow isn’t!
 Sometimes quadplexes are also called quads.

 If you decided to rent out your basement, you’re just a regular homeowner with some side-money coming in.
 With a quadplex it’s the same thing, the rules are the same, except most of your house is a virtual basement.
-It changes the game.
+It changes the game drastically!

-A 6-plex exists too but it doesn’t have the special features you’ll see below.
+A 5 and 6-plexes exists too but it doesn’t have the special features you’ll see below.

-After quadplexes you tend to enter ‘commercial’ AKA ‘apartment building’ financial rules which are much more complicated and questionably less lucrative.
+After quadplexes you tend to enter ‘commercial’ AKA ‘commercial apartment building’ financial rules which are much more complicated and questionably less lucrative.

 4 reasons for quadplexes